jitesh-cloudmaaya/cloudmaaya/DEPLOY.md

 The Circle CI config file can be found at: `.circleci/config.yml`

 CircleCI uses Deploy SSH KEYS that were set up on UAT, Stage and Production.
 UAT and Stage use the same key.
+The config can be found on CircleCI.

 #### The steps to a full deploy are:
 * Check out Code